-(1) Amend the long form Notice of Information Collection and Disclosure Practices to to comply with § 38.2-604 C of the Code of Virginia.
+(1) Amend the long form Notice of Information Collection and Disclosure Practices to comply with § 38.2-604 B of the Code of Virginia.

-(2) Amend the Short Form Notice of Information Collection and Disclosure Practices
+(2) Amend the Short Form Notice of Information Collection and Disclosure Practices to comply with § 38.2-604 C of the Code of Virginia.